-Applications for approval are only accepted during application rounds.
+You may submit an application to become an approved VSL provider at any time.
 Information on how to apply to become an approved course provider is available at VET Student Loans.

 Listing of approved VET Student Loans course providers and approved courses